Autumn Squash Purée ~ roasted butternut and acorn squash soup, a warm and comforting purée for fall and the cooler weather.

 Pretty fancy name for, well, squash soup.
 Doesn’t Autumn Squash Purée sound so much more appetizing?
 I know my kids, and winter squash anything is not gonna fly with them.
-But I keep making it anyway because it’s fall, the market is filled with locally grown squash, and I like this soup.
+But I keep making this roasted butternut squash soup anyway because it’s fall, the market is filled with locally grown squash, and I like this soup.
 It’s just perfect this time of year.

 My parents gave me The New Basics Cookbook for Christmas shortly after I was married.
 I’ve made many things from this cookbook as well as The Silver Palate Cookbook.
 Both cookbooks have dog-eared pages and show the telltale signs of use, they are two of my favorites.

 This winter squash soup comes from The New Basics Cookbook by Julee Russo and Sheila Lukins.
 It is essentially a purée, winter squash and vegetables that are baked and then put through a food mill.
 That’s how I do it.
 Their recipe calls for a food processor or blender.
 I usually use an immersion blender but I really prefer the food mill.